Introduction / History

 The traditional Kanuri dress consists of large robe-type garments that are worn with turbans or brightly embroidered caps.
 The large robes provide protection from the consistent heat.
 This attire is never worn while working out in the fields, but rather at festivals and Islamic ceremonies.

-Some of the Kanuri tribes have Bible translation need in their native language.
-Among the nearly five million Kanuri, there are several thousand known believers, mostly among the Ngizim.
+Some Kanuri tribes have Bible translation needs in their native language.
 Additional Christian materials and laborers are desperately needed.

-* Pray that God will grant favor to the missions agencies that are currently focusing on the Kanuri.
+Pray that God will grant favor to missions agencies currently focusing on the Kanuri.

 Ask the Lord to raise up strong local churches among the Kanuri.